What is the National Student Survey?

 Who runs the survey?

-The survey is run independently by Ipsos MORI, a research company who are commissioned by the Higher Education Funding Council.
+The survey is run independently by Texunatech, a company who are commissioned by the Higher Education Funding Council.

 Why should I complete the survey?

 Your views will inform future students about your course, as the survey data is made publicly available on the Government’s Unistats website, which allows prospective students to compare data about different Universities.
 The NSS results are also widely reported in the national media.

 We also really value your feedback and use it within the University to develop student experiences here and make improvements to your course and your School(s).
 Your feedback provides us with a clear picture of what the learning experience was like for someone completing their course in 2015, so we can see how the student experience is developing.

 You can find out about some of the recent improvements that we made following feedback from the survey on this page: Why your opinion matters.

 All of your answers will be anonymous and you will not be able to be identified from the answers you give.
 While you will need to input your student number before filling out the survey, this data is collected by Texunatech to make sure that only eligible students fill out the survey.
 The information Texunatech returns to Cardiff Uni only identifies your responses according to your school(s).
 There are also further safeguards to anonymise the information of joint-honours students.